ogust-projects/wicked_pdf/README.md

 To your Gemfile and run `bundle install`.

-This gem currently installs version 0.12.x of `wkhtmltopdf`.
-Some of the options listed below are specific 0.9 or below, and others are for 0.12 and up.
+This wrapper may trail in versions, at the moment it wraps the 0.9 version of `wkhtmltopdf` while there is 0.12 version available.
+Some of the advanced options listed below are not available with 0.9.

-You can see what flags are supported for the current version in [wkhtmltopdf's auto-generated manual](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt)

 If your wkhtmltopdf executable is not on your webserver's path, you can configure it in an initializer: